Debbie Kruger

 Deb and Marcus and matching puka shells groovin' to the moovin'... and the Cinzano

-Now check out this clip and see if you can find me in the crowd!
+Clearly Marcus and I were keen to plug Moove, but did Moove plug me?...
+Check out this clip and see if you can find me in the crowd!

 1979 was a busy year for me as I was doing my HSC (final year high school leaving certificate) but 2SM concerts seemed to alleviate some of the stress.
 Two smaller-scale freebies held at the Hordern Pavilion that winter were good fun.
 Tickets were given away for free through fairly easy-to-win phone-ins.

-On Saturday 28 July 1979 the English History concert (apt seeing as I was had just finished my HSC Trial Exams) was held starring Jon English, Air Supply and Gillian Eastoe with King Dog.
+On Saturday 28 July 1979 the English History concert (apt seeing as I had just finished my HSC Trial Exams) was held starring Jon English, Air Supply and Gillian Eastoe with King Dog.
 Jon English was having great success with his double album greatest hits set, English History, and the back of the stage was draped with a huge Union Jack.
 Don't know that he'd get away with it in today's republic-focused patriotic times, but it seemed okay then.

 August 22, 1979